Commentary

 How many times do Michigan residents have to absorb disastrous policies before we decide a change of course is in order?

 How many times do high-handed technocratic systems that usurp elected control have to fail before we demand a government "of, by, and for the people"?
 These are the questions that come front and center to anyone who has read the latest revelations about the Flint water disaster and has even a passing familiarity with our state's other experiments with technocratic central control.
-While we at MIPFS focus on education, the implications are much wider: how do we ensure that our policymakers serve and protect the people of our state?
-This is a crucial question to keep in mind as we go into an election year.

 Our five ideas for moving Michigan public ed forward